 Via Fernie Alpine Resort’s Whitepass chair and Lost Boys Pass.
 A fun slack-country objective that provides good skiing away from the crowds of the resort.
-As always, be fully prepared for a ski tour as search and rescues are not uncommon in this area.

 Take Timber chair from the day lodge, then up Whitepass chair.
 Ski the groomer from the top of Whitepass into Timber Bowl and follow the run Falling Star, staying skier’s right until Lost Boys Pass (approx 49.4380, -115.1043).
 Alternatively, you can skip the $100 lift pass and skin up Mongolia Bowl if you prefer, shown as “M” in the above map.

 From Whitepass chair, ski towards Lost Boys Pass, just below Mammoth Head shown above.
 The looker’s right ridge line off Mammoth Head’s SW is the route you will skin up.

 The short trip from Falling Star to Lost Boys Pass is sure to spark debate as to whether skinning, bootpacking, or shimmying along is the most efficient method to reach this first waypoint.
 Once settled, strap into downhill mode and ski away from the resort into Lost Boys Pass for a ~150m ski descent.

 Jenn getting some great early season turns down Lost Boys Pass, above.
 Trend skier’s left to reach lower-angle slopes off Mammoth Head’s West Face.

 Skin up the aforementioned lower-angle slopes through nicely-spaced Balsams (and not-so-nicely-spaced early season willows).
 Aim for Mammoth Head’s SW ridge.

 Great views once we reached the SW ridge!
 A decent little inversion on this day.
 Continue up the ridge towards the summit of Mammoth Head.